Explore this page

 - Students who are members of ethnic minorities

 There may be more applicants than devices and there is no guarantee that you will be successful, even if you meet the criteria.
 All applicants must provide evidence of socio-economic disadvantage.

 To apply you will need to fulfil one of the options below:

 - Provide a full and complete copy of the SUSI (Student Universal Support Ireland) award letter for the current academic year, showing that they are eligible for a 100% Contribution Fee (Reckonable income must be under (€50,840) OR

 - Confirm that you are a current HEAR student in UCC OR

 - Confirm that you received funding from the UCC Student Assistance Fund in 2021/22 OR

-- Evidence that you were in receipt of a means tested DEASP payment by providing a full Department of Employment Affairs and Social Protection (DEASP) statement of payments for you/your household for the year ending 2019.
+- Evidence that you were in receipt of a means tested DEASP payment by providing a full Department Social Protection (DSP) statement of payments for you/your household for the year ending 2020.

-If you do not meet any of the categories above; you should apply for the Student Assistance Fund in the first instance, it will open in early October https://www.ucc.ie/en/saf
+If you do not meet any of the categories above; you should apply for the Student Assistance Fund in the first instance, it will open on 20th September 2021 https://www.ucc.ie/en/sfsa/saf